;

 Credit and debit cards

 Visa, Mastercard, and American Express are widely accepted credit and debit cards in Peru.
-However, not all businesses accept cards and some may have a minimum purchase amount for card transactions.
+However, not all businesses in Peru accept card payments, and some may impose a minimum purchase amount for card transactions.
+While credit cards and debit cards are commonly used, it's recommended to check with local vendors for acceptance or have alternative payment methods on hand.

 Mobile payments Peru